artem-mik25/se_project_react/README.md

 That’s expected if no items match today’s weather.
 Click “Show all” or add a matching item (e.g., “warm”).

 API 404 on delete
-Ensure your items in db.json use the key id (json-server’s primary key).
+Ensure your items in db.json use the key _id (json-server's primary key).
 The app normalizes to _id internally.

 🧑‍💻 Author